 When I got back to Margot’s that night in Lyon, she asked how my day was.

 Me: "I drove to Roanne with a clown!!"

 Margot: "What?!
 What were you doing in Roanne?"

 Me: "I ate at Maison Troisgros."

-Margot: "You ate at one of the best restaurants in the world, and you lead with the part about a clown?!"
+Margot: "You ate at one of the best restaurants in the world, and you start with the part about a clown?!"

-I’m so happy I met Laurent and partially cleared my lifelong fear on the way to one of the world's finest dining rooms.
+I’m so happy I met Laurent and partially cleared a lifelong fear on the way to one of the world's finest dining rooms.

-Oh yeah, and while all of the food was impeccable, the veal sweetbreads were sheer joy and magic - no extra makeup required.
+All of the food was impeccable, but these veal sweetbreads were sheer joy and magic on a plate.
+Totally worth the journey.